symfony/symfony-docs/routing.rst

     blog_show         ANY      ANY      ANY    /blog/{slug}
     ----------------  -------  -------  -----  --------------------------------------------

-Pass the name (or part of the name) of some route to this argument to print the route details:
+Pass the name (or part of the name) of some routes to this argument to print the route details:

 .. code-block:: terminal